dezignhero/rideckulous/README.md

 To Do
 =====

-1. Consolidate one animate function for everything (dX)
-2. Proportional scaling and overlay opacity to dX
-3. Fix flash of cards during advances
+1. Fix flash of cards during advances
+2.  jumpTo(4) twice in a row breaks the slider